Cauliflower Fried Rice

 The finely grated cauliflower comes out fluffy like traditional rice, and the bits of carrot and bell pepper add color and crunch.
 I use a dry-skillet method that cooks off the moisture first, which is what eliminates that funky cauliflower smell most people complain about.
 No oil, no liquid, just heat.
 That one step changes everything.

 The whole dish comes together in about 15 minutes once the cauliflower is riced.
 I’ve been making this keto version for years, and it’s the one my family actually requests.
-Not because it’s “healthy” (they don’t care about that), but because to them it’s just fried rice night.
+Not because it’s “healthy” (they don’t care about that), but because to them it’s just dinner.

 Want to drop the carbs even more?
 Decrease or omit the carrot and bell peppers.
 Without the carrot and bell peppers, each serving is 5.3 net carbs and 8.4 total carbs.